mongodb/specifications/source/unified-test-format/unified-test-format.rst

 drivers.
 To account for this, this section explicitly defines the supported operations for the ``ChangeStream`` and ``FindCursor`` entity types.

+Test runners MUST ensure that the iteration operations defined in this section will not inadvertently skip the first document for a cursor.
+Albeit rare, this could happen if an operation were to blindly invoke ``next`` (or equivalent) on a cursor in a driver where newly created cursors are already positioned at their first element and the cursor had a non-empty ``firstBatch``.
+Alternatively, some drivers may use a different iterator method for advancing a cursor to its first position (e.g. ``rewind`` in PHP).

 iterateUntilDocumentOrError
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~